-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness gap and enhancing overall educational outcomes for our unduplicated students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness fostering a love for learning.
+Equitable access to these resources ensures that all students, regardless of their background, have the tools they need to succeed academically.
+This targeted support is essential for closing the achievement gap and enhancing overall educational outcomes for our unduplicated students.
 3.4 Action: Early Learning Assessment Need: The 2023-2024 school year data shows a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics.
 Scope: LEA-wide A districtwide early literacy program is implemented because 76% of our students are unduplicated pupils, allowing us to focus on identifying literacy gaps and addressing them.
 These assessments identify students' literacy levels and needs, enabling targeted instruction that supports each student's reading development. iReady Assessments 3.5 Action: Classroom Instructional Supplies for Certificated teachers, School Counselors, and SLPs Need: The 2023-2024 school year data shows a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics.
 Scope: LEA-wide By providing extra resources, such as additional manipulatives and materials for hands-on activities, we aim to improve literacy rates for students in our unduplicated count, as evidenced by current ELA scores in the California Dashboard.
 These supports and supplies ensure that these students have the same educational opportunities as their peers, enabling more effective and engaging learning experiences.
 These services are primarily focused on assisting students within our unduplicated population.
 With a significant unduplicated pupil percentage (UPP) of 76% in our district, it is essential to allocate these classroom resources district-wide.
-This approach supports unduplicated pupils both academically and socially, helping to close the achievement gap and enhance their overall educational outcomes.
-By addressing the specific needs of these students, we can foster a more equitable learning iReady, CAASPP
+This approach supports unduplicated pupils both academically and iReady, CAASPP